reogaro/web/content/project/marshall-g50r-repair/index.md

 ![](electronics.jpg)

 Cleaning brought some electrical problems to light.
-A output cable had broken off and four of the Potentiometers had damage.
+A output cable from the amplifier to the speaker cone had broken off and four of the Potentiometers had damage.
 The cable was an easy fix, and the Potentiometers only slightly more involved.
-I asked Marshall Support for help, and they provided incomplete schematics for reference, but sadly also forbid me from sharing them.
+I tried asking Marshall Support for help, and they unhelpfully provided incomplete schematics for reference, and sadly also forbid me from sharing them.
+They're available elsewhere on the internet though, if you know where to look.

-So I was on my own to find replacements.
-Luckily the pots are labeled with their values, so after extracting the circuit board I could note down their values and replace the problematic ones:
+So I had to desolder the potentiometers.
+They are labeled with their values, and so after extracting the circuit board I could note down their values and replace the problematic ones with the closest values I could find:

 |             | NGain | NLow | NMid | NHigh | BGain | BCont | BBass | BTreble | BVol  | Reverb |
 | ----------- | ----- | ---- | ---- | ----- | ----- | ----- | ----- | ------- | ----- | ------ |
 | Annotation  | VR1   | VR3  | VR4  | VR2   | VR6   | VR9   | VR8   | VR7     | VR10  | VR5    |
 | Value       | B200K | A1M  | B20K | B200K | A500K | B20K  | A1M   | B200K   | B100K | B20K   |
 | Replacement | B220K |      | B22K |       |       |       |       |         | B100K | B22K   |

-*Note: Values differ slightly for ease of sourcing.*

 ![](repair.jpg)